HomeGuidesAPI ReferenceChangelog

 3. fields - By adding "fields": "ext" to your call, you get back the maximum amount of information with your calculation.

-Calibrate your Calculate Call
+Calibrate your calculation request

 Double-check you selected the right Tariff.
 Many utilities have tariffs with similar names and tariff codes.
 Between the tariff code, tariff name, and tariff properties, Arcadia provides as much information as possible to help you select the correct tariff.

-Warning!
 Billing date ranges can be trickier than you think.
-The dates printed on the bill could refer to the start of the day or the end of the day, and we find different utilities follow different rules.
+The dates printed on the bill could refer to the start of the day or the end of the day, and different utilities follow different rules.
 This is important because the API calculates costs using the rate that was effective when the usage occurred.
 Making a mistake on the date range can result in the usage being assigned to the wrong rate.

-TIP - Many utilities include the number of billing days in the period on the bill.
+Many utilities include the number of billing days in the period on the bill.
 This is the best way to confirm you set your date range correctly.

 When you pass a date without a timezone offset to the Calculate API, Arcadia understands this as the very beginning of the day (10/15/2017 = 2017-10-15T00:00:00) in the tariff’s timezone.
-If you need to include the usage from the final day of the billing period, simply add a day to your date range when running a calculation.
+If you need to include the usage from the final day of the billing period, add a day to your date range when running a calculation.

 To review the rate criteria properties used, take a look at the assumptions section at the bottom of your calculation response.
 This will include all the tariff properties of type rate criteria on the tariff and indicate what values Arcadia defaulted.
 A defaulted tariff property will have an accuracy populated, with a value of less than 100 (typically 80).
 If you find an indicator on the bill that the defaulted value is incorrect, you will need to pass the new value as a propertyInput.
 When the tariff property value is specified as a propertyInput in the request, the tariff property will have an accuracy of 100 in the response.